Please Don't Tell Ross Ulbricht What His 144,000 Bitcoin Are Worth Today…

 Bitcoin Fortune

-Over the course of his time running Silk Road, Ross Ulbricht manage to collect 144,000 bitcoins as payment for processing those $9 billion in transactions.
+Over the course of his time running Silk Road, Ross Ulbricht managed to collect 144,000 bitcoins as payment for processing those $9 billion in transactions.

-If Ross was out of prison and still had access to his 144,000 coins, he would be the 335th richest person in the world.
+If Ross was released from prison and still had access to his 144,000 coins, he would be one of the 200 richest people in the world.

 What Happened To Ross Ulbricht's Bitcoins?

-In a bizarre twist that no one saw coming, a Baltimore secret service agent involved in Ross' capture was himself arrested and in 2017 sentenced to six years in prison for stealing some of Ross' bitcoins.
+In a bizarre twist that no one saw coming, a Baltimore secret service agent involved in Ross' capture was himself arrested and charged with stealing some of Ross' Bitcoin.
+In November 2017, he was sentenced to six years in prison.

-In November 2020, another 69,000 of Ross' bitcoins were seized by the US Department of Justice working with the IRS' criminal investigations unit.
+In November 2020, another 69,000 of Ross' bitcoins were seized by the US Department of Justice, working with the IRS' criminal investigations unit.
 Those 69,000 coins had actually been stolen from Ross by a hacker in 2012 and 2013.
-As of this writing, the government has not conducted an auction of this stash of coins which have a market value of =
+As of this writing, the government has not conducted an auction of this stash of coins.
+At one point, the fate of these coins made it all the way to the US Supreme Court.
+Just last month, the Supreme Court declined to hear the case.
+That likely means the DOJ will sell these 69,000 coins in the near future.
+At today's price, 69,000 Bitcoin have a market value of =

 I'm not sure what to feel about Ross Ulbricht.
 A lot of people believe he was framed or that the charges were greatly exaggerated.
 If he actually paid to have people killed while operating the Silk Road, he is probably serving a fair sentence.
 If that didn't happen and he was somehow a patsy for another nefarious individual or group of individuals, then this is a terrible overreach of justice.

-Ross' parents spent years quietly lobbying to have their son pardoned by Donald Trump.
-Those attempts were not ultimately successful.
+Ross' parents have spent years quietly lobbying to have their son pardoned by Donald Trump.
+Those attempts were not ultimately successful under Trump's first term.
+With a second Trump term approaching, the Ulbrichts' hopes are renewed.

 Innocent or guilty, can you imagine what Ross must feel today?
 He walked out of his apartment one day with a net worth of $17 million and a thriving online business.
-Today he's a 36-year-old federal prisoner who might technically still be a multi-billionaire.
+Today, he's a 40-year-old federal prisoner who might technically still be a multi-billionaire.
 And how tortuous it must be to know what could have been had he maybe escaped to South America before that fateful day in October 2013.
-What would his life be today with a slightly different roll of the dice.
+What would his life be like today with a slightly different roll of the dice?

 Did we make a mistake?